-When choosing your hotel in Barcelona it’s best to select one which is close to a metro stop on either the L1 or L5 metro lines, both of which connect with L9 nord at La Sagrera.
+Although there are hotels in Santa Coloma de Gramanet and other nearby towns such as Badalona, I think that it makes more sense to stay in Barcelona.
+When choosing your hotel, try to pick one which is close to a metro stop on either the L1 or L5 metro lines, both of which connect with L9 nord at La Sagrera.

 I suggest that you choose a hotel near to Plaça de Catalunya.
 This very central location will allow to spend your mornings visiting Barcelona’s most emblematic attractions and is just 45 minutes from the festival site.

 Other good choices would be to stay near to the Sagrada Familia (L5) or in Poblenou near to the Glories metro station (L1).

 I prefer to use Booking.com for hotel and apartment rentals.
 You can search hotels and apartments based on price and location.
 Most of the hotels allow free cancellations up until a few days before your arrival date.